Analysis | After weeks of Trump rhetoric on crime, voters have a clear preference on the issue: Joe Biden

 The most recent poll on the subject was published by ABC News on Friday.
 Conducted with Ipsos, it asked Americans who they thought would do a better job handling a number of issues, including reducing violence and keeping the country safe.
 Biden was preferred by double-digit margins, across the board.

 Fox News released polls centered on three swing states this week that also did not show a significant advantage for Trump.
-Asked who would do a better job on “policing and criminal justice,” likely voters in Arizona and Wisconsin both preferred Biden by five points.
+Asked who would do a better job on “policing and criminal justice,” likely voters in Arizona and Wisconsin both preferred Biden by five percentage points.
 In North Carolina, the two candidates were essentially tied.

 One point worth highlighting here: Biden was preferred on the issue in Wisconsin even after Trump repeatedly focused on unrest in the city of Kenosha.
 Even in a state with active protests and sporadic violence, Biden was seen as the more capable candidate.